Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 It also allows for the WCS on the F-14 to slave the seeker to a tracked target within 20° from ADL, allowing for off boresight acquisition.

 The AIM-9 on the F-14 can still use the old boresight mode where the seeker head remains slaved to ADL (2.5° field of view) but normally SEAM is used to scan the seeker about either ADL or a tracked target.
-This seeker scan is along a back-to-back double-D scan pattern, basically a scan cone about 6° wide covered in around 3 seconds, this is however not indicated visually to the pilot.
+This scan is not visual to the pilot and is done to increase effective seekerhead field of view.
 Like in all Sidewinders target detection is indicated by an aural tone.
 That growling tone is present while scanning but increases in intensity while the seeker is looking at an IR-source.

 .. raw:: latex